 Is it possible that someone will improve upon my script—or that a new script will be created from scratch—and there will eventually be a movie?
 Yes.
 But it’s very unlikely.

-above-afar asked: Out of all of your characters, I honestly think that Ben is one of the characters I wish I was friends with most in real life, and I've noticed in AAOK and LFA as well, you often seem to write the main character's best friend as an extroverted, and generally more outgoing type of person than the main character.
+above-afar said: Out of all of your characters, I honestly think that Ben is one of the characters I wish I was friends with most in real life, and I've noticed in AAOK and LFA as well, you often seem to write the main character's best friend as an extroverted, and generally more outgoing type of person than the main character.
 Is there any specific reason you do this?

 Well, I think people who narrate stories tend to be naturally a bit introspective, because the rest of people are busy out, like, living their lives, rather than obsessively trying to chronicle life.
 This is a very old convention in storytelling, and I certainly didn’t invent it, but it’s always struck me as both enjoyable and authentic.